-When considering whether a DTA provides an non-resident contractor with relief from New Zealand tax, the most common issues to consider are:
+When considering whether a DTA provides a non-resident contractor with relief from New Zealand tax, the most common issues to consider are:

 Many DTAs contain articles dealing with particular areas or industries that may or may not provide a non-resident contractor with relief from New Zealand tax.
 It is therefore important not to assume that because one DTA provides relief to a resident of one country or territory, the same relief will be provided to a non-resident contractor who is the resident of another country or territory.

-A non-resident employee may seek relief from New Zealand tax if a double tax agreement (DTA) exists between New Zealand and the country or territory in which the employee is a tax resident.
+A non-resident employee may seek relief from New Zealand tax if a (DTA exists between New Zealand and the country or territory in which the employee is a tax resident).
 Relief may be available under the "Dependent services" article contained within the DTA.
 Usually, there are three common requirements, all of which an employee must meet to obtain relief under the treaty.
 They are: